How to Build Brand Awareness from Strategy to Practice

 We don’t need to spell them out.
 And it doesn’t necessarily mean that you will buy the brand you thought of first.
 Perhaps when you get to the store, you will fall in love with a different brand and sneaker altogether.
 But the fact that you have a high awareness of certain brands is very important because it indicates an internal bias towards them.
 Multiply this effect by thousands of customers, and brands will inevitably see a sales increase.
 This is what every marketer aims for with their brand awareness activities.

-Here are 4 other ways that brand awareness boosts sales:
+Here are 4 ways that brand awareness boosts sales:

-A brand that is well known, easily identifiable, and has a strong voice in the market naturally radiates a sense of authority and leadership.
+- Brand awareness builds trust and authenticity: A brand that is well-known, easily identifiable, and has a strong voice in the market naturally radiates a sense of authority and leadership.
 This drives brand authenticity, consumer trust, and loyalty.
 And these are also the things that turn a brand into a sales leader.

 How long does it take to build brand awareness?